 Whey protein and pea protein are both great sources for a protein powder.
 It is likely that your individual preferences will determine which type of protein powder is best for you.

 Whey protein is an animal-based product.
 Whey is derived from milk and is a byproduct of the cheese making process.
 In fact, whey is one of two types of protein present in milk.
 Once the milk is strained, whey is present as a leftover liquid substance.
 Lactose is present in whey since it is derived from milk.
 Given its origins, whey protein is not suitable for vegans or anyone that avoids consuming animal byproducts.
 Whey protein powders are available in almost any store that sells protein powders because they were the most popular type of protein powder for many years.

 Protein selection is based heavily on personal preference.
 First, the grams of protein available in a single serving is often higher in whey protein products.
 Generally, whey protein contains more protein in a serving than plant-based proteins.
 For example, whey protein powders may contain over 30 grams of protein in one serving, whereas a comparable plant-based product may only contain 20 grams.
 Second, many people claim that whey protein is easier to digest and absorb.
-Protein powders often cause minor stomach and gastrointestinal (GI) issues, so it is a relief when protein powder does not cause any problems.
+Protein powders with uneccessary ingredients can potentially result in minor stomach discomfort, so it is a relief when protein powder does not cause any problems.

 Pea protein is a very popular plant-based protein that has increased in popularity over the past few years.
 There are several other plant-based protein powders on the market (e.g. hemp seed, pumpkin seed, soy, etc.), but pea protein appears to be the most popular.
 Unlike whey protein, which is derived from milk, pea protein is derived from legumes (e.g. yellow split peas).
 Since pea protein is not animal-based, it does not contain lactose.
 Plant-based protein powders may be made solely from peas or as a combination of several plant sources.